usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.2_DITAP-Strategy-For-Executive-Leaders-Curriculum/Module 3/Case Study Exercise: Leading Through Risk.md

     - Write requirements in language that users can understand and validate.
 Avoid technical jargon and focus on user goals and outcomes.
 This enables user participation in requirement validation, ensuring that vendors understand user needs.

 **Facilitator notes**:
-- Emphasize that this is a skill that requires practice and iteration
+- Emphasize that this is a skill that requires practice and iteration.
-- Encourage participants to share examples from their own experience
+- Encourage participants to share examples from their own experience.
-- Highlight the importance of user involvement throughout the process
+- Highlight the importance of user involvement throughout the process.
-- Address common concerns about losing technical precision
+- Address common concerns about losing technical precision.

 _Question 2: What's the difference between legal sufficiency and excessive risk aversion?_
 - Complete answer: Legal sufficiency focuses on meeting actual regulatory requirements and protecting against genuine legal risks.
 In contrast, excessive risk aversion goes beyond legal requirements to avoid any possibility of criticism or challenge, often at the expense of mission effectiveness and innovation.